thejcannon/thejcannon.me/next/index.md

 ```

 However, this is slightly misleading since `setup` would be the prefix of _most_ source distributions.
-So if we re-ran the query sticking to just wheels:
+So if we re-ran the query sticking to just wheels [^2]:

 ```
 tests|114